-With globalisation, sustainability, terrorism and foreign intervention now major forces in the world, this course prepares you to meet important global challenges.
+With globalisation, sustainability, terrorism and foreign intervention now major forces in the world, this course prepares you to meet important, unpredictable global challenges.

 While the 21st century presents us with instability and insecurity, it also offers plenty of opportunities for development and innovation.
-Studying international relations will help you to make sense of current issues and create innovative solutions for a better future.
+You'll learn to make sense of the world's issues, plan for change, and develop progressive solutions that make positive changes towards a better future.

 You'll quickly gain confidence in thinking critically and analytically – able to understand the world around you and develop creative solutions that could change it for the better.